-- 1. First Violation: 45 days. - 2.
-Second or Any Subsequent Offense: One calendar year. - 3.
-Reduction for Self-Reporting: If the student has self-reported, the first violation shall be reduced to 21 days for the first violation.
-A commensurate reduction (approximately one-half, as determined by the administration) for a second or subsequent violation shall be given for self-reporting. - 4.
+Reduction for Self-Reporting:

+If the student has self-reported, the first violation shall be reduced to 15 consecutive calendar days for the first violation.
+A commensurate reduction (approximately one-half, as determined by the administration) for a second or subsequent violation shall be given for self-reporting.

 Reduction for Participation in Chemical Dependency Program: If the student and parents agree to participate in a school-approved program for chemical dependency, the consequence will be reduced to only the next activity in which the student was to participate (including at least one contest) in the case of a first violation, and to a commensurate reduction (approximately 80%, as determined by the administration, for a second or subsequent violation).

-The program must be administered by a certified alcohol and drug abuse - The program must be administered by a certified alcohol and drug abuse counselor and be approved by the school authorities.
+• The program must be administered by a certified alcohol and drug abuse counselor and be approved by the school authorities.
 The student will need to successfully complete the approved chemical dependency program.
 Proof of successful completion of program must be submitted in writing to the Activities Director.
 Failure to participate and successfully complete the approved chemical dependency program may cause the participating student to be suspended from extracurricular activities for one calendar year.
-All costs associated with the program are to be borne by the student/parent or guardian. - 5.
-More Serious Violations: In the event of more serious drug or alcohol violations, such as students engaging in use of especially serious drug offenses (cocaine, meth, etc.) or procuring alcohol for minors, the consequence of the violation is not restricted by the foregoing, and may be established in the good discretion of the administration.
+All costs associated with the program are to be borne by the student/parent or guardian.

+• More Serious Violations: In the event of more serious drug or alcohol violations, such as students engaging in use of especially serious drug offenses (cocaine, meth, etc.) or procuring alcohol for minors, the consequence of the violation is not limited by the foregoing, and may be established in the good discretion of the administration.